red-gate/SocV5UserSessions/README.md

 Now that you have created a few branches we can test merging by bringing all three of these branches onto `master`.
 ###### Instructions
 1. You can use source tree or your preferred tool of choice to merge each of the three branches: `express-shipping`, `scottish-independence` and `split-name`.
-- When merging you may have conflicts, such as:
+- When merging you will have conflicts, such as:
   1. `DeploymentOrder.json`, this file will often conflict when merging branches with migration scripts.
 In general you want to take both.
 You can find for more help [here](www.red-gate.com/SOC4/order-file-more-info).
   - `this.compare.empty-to-end-of-block.patch` This file should describe the end state after both changes you are merging.
 This conflict may be removed in future versions.
 - Push your commits to `master`